aqil-mhn/FourtitudeAssessment/README.md

 - User authentication (Sign up/Login)
 - View recipes from TheMealDB API
-- Create, Read, Update, Delete (CRUD) recipe operations
+- Create, Read, Update, Delete (CRUD) recipe operations (Only in Mobile)
-- Local data persistence using SQLite
+- Local data persistence using SQLite (Only in Mobile)
 - Recipe search and filtering
 - Category-based organization
-- Image upload support
+- Image upload support (Only in Mobile)
 - Responsive design

 ## State Management & Dependencies